 Master of Science

-The Department of Nutrition, Dietetics, and Hospitality Management, a unit in the College of Human Sciences, offers graduate studies leading to a Masterís degree with emphasis in Hotel and Restaurant Management, HRMT.
-The Master of Science (M.S.) degree is designed to provide advanced education for the rapidly evolving hospitality field.
-Students have a choice of two study options: the on-campus thesis or non-thesis program (non-thesis also offered in distance education format).
-The M.S. degree requires a minimum of 30 semester hours for the thesis option and 33 for non-thesis.
+The Department of Nutrition, Dietetics, and Hospitality Management, a unit in the College of Human Sciences, offers graduate studies leading to a Masterís degree with option in Hotel and Restaurant Management, HRMT.
+The Master of Science (MS) degree is designed to provide advanced education for the rapidly evolving hospitality field.
+Students have a choice of two study tracks: the on-campus thesis or non-thesis program (non-thesis also offered in distance education format).
+The MS degree requires a minimum of 30 semester hours for the thesis track and 33 for non-thesis.
 The principle difference between the two programs is the emphasis on primary research.
-The thesis option aims to develop the necessary skills to perform high level, timely and relevant research aimed to rejuvenate existing hospitality thinking and practice.
-The non-thesis option is designed mainly for individuals interested in combining current work life with the need for educational advancement.
+The thesis track aims to develop the necessary skills to perform high level, timely and relevant research aimed to rejuvenate existing hospitality thinking and practice.
+The non-thesis track is designed mainly for individuals interested in combining current work life with the need for educational advancement.
 Non-thesis requirements include completion of a primary research project relevant to the studentís direct business environment.

 |Department of Nutrition, Dietetics, and Hospitality Management | 328 Spidle Hall | Auburn, Alabama 36849